 1. Define Your Goals:

 Even the best coach in the world cannot help you if you don’t have an idea of your needs and what you expect to get out of the arrangement.
-List your goals, think about the expected outcome and be prepared to discuss your goals with each prospective coach you interview.
-Some goals might include:
+List your goals, think about the expected outcome, and be prepared to discuss your goals with each prospective coach that you

 - Help with